graphdr/visualizing-data/cm/cm101b-interacting-with-R.md

 > R allows the = sign to be used for object assignments.
 However, you
 > won’t find many programs written that way because it’s not standard
-> syntax, there are some situations in which it wonâ€™t work, and R
+> syntax, there are some situations in which it won’t work, and R
 > programmers will make fun of you.

 If you use = and it works, I will not make fun of you.